Patients who have capacity to decide

 - The doctor and patient make an assessment of the patient’s condition, taking into account the patient’s medical history, views, experience and knowledge.

-- The doctor uses specialist knowledge and experience and clinical judgement, and the patient’s views and understanding of their condition, to identify which investigations or treatments are clinically appropriate and likely to result in overall benefit for the patient.
+- The doctor uses specialist knowledge and experience and clinical judgement, and the patient’s views and understanding of their condition, to identify which options for investigating, treating or managing the patient’s condition (including the option to take no action) are clinically appropriate.
 The doctor explains the options to the patient, setting out the potential benefits, burdens and risks of each option.
 The doctor may recommend a particular option which they believe to be best for the patient, but they must not put pressure on the patient to accept their advice.

 - The patient weighs up the potential benefits, burdens and risks of the various options as well as any non-clinical issues that are relevant to them.
-The patient decides whether to accept any of the options and, if so, which.
-They also have the right to accept or refuse an option for a reason that may seem irrational to the doctor or for no reason at all.
+The patient decides between the options They also have the right to accept or refuse an option for a reason that may seem irrational to the doctor or for no reason at all.

-- If the patient asks for a treatment that the doctor considers would not be clinically appropriate for them, the doctor should discuss the issues with the patient and explore the reasons for their request.
-If, after discussion, the doctor still considers that the treatment would not be clinically appropriate to the patient, they do not have to provide the treatment.
-They should explain their reasons to the patient and explain any other options that are available, including the option to seek a second opinion or access legal representation.
+- If the patient asks for treatment or care that the doctor doesn’t think would be clinically appropriate, the doctor should explore their reasons for requesting it, their understanding of what it would involve, and their expectations about the likely outcome.
+This discussion will help the doctor take account of factors that are significant to the patient and assess whether providing the treatment or care could serve the patient’s needs.
+If after discussion the doctor still considers that the treatment or care would not serve the patient’s needs, then they should not provide it.
+But, the doctor should explain their reasons to the patient and explore other options that might be available, including their right to seek a second opinion.

 Adults who lack capacity to decide